WalletScrutiny/WalletScrutinyCom/_android/com.simplefx.app.md

 ## Verdict

 This app seems to be a hybrid of forex, CFDs and cryptocurrency trading.
-Unlike other CFD sites, depositing and withdrawing bitcoin is possible albeit the funds are kept in a **custodial** solution and thus **not verifiable**.
+Unlike other CFD sites, depositing and withdrawing bitcoin is possible albeit the funds are kept in a **custodial** solution making the app **not verifiable**.